allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 ```

 Let&rsquo;s analyze these code snippets step by step.
 First we gather all prices from &ldquo;buy now&rdquo; fields as a
-list of elements and after that we try to find the first one which matches given regular expression pattern.
+list of elements and after that we try to find the first one which matches the given regular expression pattern.
 Then we
-have to extract only the interesting part, which represents price, from the whole text and convert it from String to
+have to extract from the whole text only the interesting part, which represents price, and convert it from the String to
-double type.
-The last thing to do is to check whether the price is higher than assumed PLN 350 or not.
+a double type.
+The last thing to do is to check whether the price is higher than the assumed PLN 350 or not.
 That would be the
 end of our test.
 This time let&rsquo;s start from the last solution, i.e. Geb.
 Geb, thanks to jQuery library, can easily
 find elements matching some regex.
-As a result we are able to solve first problem with a simple line of code:
+As a result we are able to solve the first problem with a simple line of code:

 ```java
 $("#featured-offers article span.buy-now.dist", text: contains(~/\d{3},\d{2}/)).text()